Gout: 8 Foods that Can Cause It

 Read also: High Uric Acid: 5 Common Causes

 Experts have proved that beer doubles the risk of suffering from gout in those who are prone to this disease.
 This is true basically for two reasons: one, it increases the levels of uric acid in the body and two, it prevents your body from easily flushing the purine out of your system.

 Wine is a better option, but not in excess.
 A glass of wine at dinner would be an acceptable amount, although many doctors strictly forbid alcohol altogether if you have gout.

-Red meat contains a high amount of purine, in addition to other chemicals that can increase your cholesterol level or cause weight gain.
-It is better to eat white meat (chicken or fish), and once in a while, a little red meat.
-Some specialists advise against pork and beef all together, but a little beef each week is acceptable.
+Red meat contains a high amount of purine, in addition to other chemicals that can increase your cholesterol levels and cause weight gain.
+It’s better to eat white meat (chicken or fish), and once in a while, a little red meat.
+In addition, some specialists advise against pork and beef altogether, but a little beef each week is acceptable.

 Together with goose, turkey is a purine-rich food, so they are better avoided if you have gout.
 Those prone to this disease must reduce their intake of farm-raised poultry and wild game to a minimum.
 The “safer” options are chicken and duck, with leg meat being preferable to breast meat.